Quota Mechanisms: Finite-Sample Optimality and Robustness

 With interdependent values, linking mechanisms and quota mechanisms are defined exactly as in the main model.
 A version of the implementation equivalence (\cref{res:equivalence}) goes through, with a weaker notion of asymptotic implementation.
 Let $(M_K, g_K)_{K \geq 1}$ be a sequence of linking mechanisms.
 Let $x \colon \Th \to \D (\XX)$ be a social choice function.
-The sequence $(M_K, g_K)_{K \geq 1}$ \emph{approximately asymptotically implements} $x$ if there exists an associated sequence of strategy profiles $(\s_K)_{K \geq 1}$ and a sequence $(\e_K)_{K \geq 1}$ converging to $0$ such that for each $K$, the profile $\s_K$ is an interim Bayes--Nash $\e_k$-equilibrium of $(M_K, g_K)$,\footnote{That is, under the profile $\s_{K}$, every type of every agent gains at most $\e_K$ from unilaterally deviating.} and we have
+The sequence $(M_K, g_K)_{K \geq 1}$ \emph{approximately asymptotically implements} $x$ if there exists an associated sequence of strategy profiles $(\s_K)_{K \geq 1}$ and a sequence $(\e_K)_{K \geq 1}$ converging to $0$ such that for each $K$, the profile $\s_K$ is an interim Bayes--Nash $\e_K$-equilibrium of $(M_K, g_K)$,\footnote{That is, under the profile $\s_{K}$, every type of every agent gains at most $\e_K$ in expectation from unilaterally deviating.} and we have

-With this definition, we can state the result.\footnote{This is essentially the notion of implementation used in \cite{MatsushimaEtal2010} for the case of multiple agents, except that they use an ex-ante definition of equilibrium.
-Their model allows for interdependent values.}
+With this definition,\footnote{This is essentially the notion of implementation used in \cite{MatsushimaEtal2010} for the case of multiple agents, except that they use an ex-ante definition of equilibrium.
+Their model allows for interdependent values.} we can state the result.

 \begin{thm}[Implementation equivalence with interdependent values] Consider the setting of interdependent values.
 For any social choice function $x \colon \Th \to \D (\XX)$, the following are equivalent: \begin{enumerate}[label = (\roman*), ref = \roman*] \item $x$ is one-shot implementable with transfers; \item $x$ is $\pi$-cyclically monotone; \item $x$ is approximately asymptotically implemented by the $(x, \pi)$-quota mechanisms; \item $x$ is approximately asymptotically implementable by linking mechanisms with transfers. \end{enumerate} \end{thm}